h1n054ur/telegram2mailbot/README.md

 0.3 Create a bot using <a target="_blank" rel="noopener noreferrer" href="https://t.me/BotFather">botfather</a> and get the telegram api. **Make a note of api key" before closing BotFather Chat**

-## set up and deploy bot on replit
+## Set up and deploy bot on replit

 1. Create <a target="_blank" rel="noopener noreferrer" href="https://i.ibb.co/yqFhsFH/tbot3.png">new project</a> using python.
 Name it anything.
 2. Install the <a target="_blank" rel="noopener noreferrer" href="https://i.ibb.co/StGBtL8/tbot4.png">following packages:</a> (i) requests (ii) Flask (iii) pyTelegramBotAPI